ehrbase/ehrbase/doc/conformance_testing/DIRECTORY.md

 8. create_folder(ehr_id, parent_folder_uid, new_folder)    // NEW, like mkdir command, if no parent_folder_uid is provided, the new_folder will be created under the EHR.directory
 9. update_folder(ehr_id, updated_folder)    // NEW, allows to modify an individual FOLDER and what it contains, including name, details, folders and items.
 The updated_folder contains it's uid so there is no need for an extra parameter.
 If subfolders are deleted in the updated folder, they are deleted in the directory as well in EHRbase.
 10. remove_folder(ehr_id, folder_uid)    // NEW, like rmdir -r (removes also subfolders and items)
-11. add_item(ehr_id, folder_uid, versioned_object_uid)    // NEW, like the touch command, adds the item to the FOLDER.items via OBJECT_REF (TODO: verify OBJECT_REF needs namespace and type values but I think those could be set to default values set in the server config so we might not need to add extra parameters for those)
+11. add_item(ehr_id, folder_uid, versioned_object_uid)    // NEW, like the touch command, adds the item to the FOLDER.items via OBJECT_REF (TODO: verify OBJECT_REF needs namespace and type values but I think those could be set to default values set on the server config so we might not need to add extra parameters for those)
 12. remove_item(ehr_id, folder_uid, versioned_object_uid)   // NEW, like the rm command, removes the versioned object reference from the FOLDER.items
 13. delete_directory(ehr_id)    // MAINTAIN, but is contained in remove_folder when it is invoked with the EHR.directory.uid as folder_uid value
 14. has_directory_version(ehr_id, version_uid): Boolean    // MAINTAIN